When it comes to FIFA 20 Career Mode, most players might look to build their attack first and worry about the rest of the squad later.

 Jumping away from Europe momentarily, it might be wise to look into signing Paraguayan Saul Salcedo if you want a decent centre-back.

 Playing for Huracán, Salcedo starts FIFA 20 Career Mode with an overall rating of 73 thanks, in part, to his 90 jumping and 81 strength.
 But he also has 74 reactions, 73 marking and 77 standing tackle – which will only improve if he reaches his potential rating of 84.
-If you want to sign Salcedo, don’t be put off by his £9.3m release clause as you can get him for closer to £6m by negotiating.
+Valued at £5.5m, you’ll have to pay closer to £8m for his services.

 Luiz Felipe (Lazio)